mbunda-splunk/SAMPLE-OSS-Repo-with-Splunk-CLA-Apache2.0/README.md

 ### b.
 README File (Required)

 Please include the Splunk copyright notice at the bottom of your project's README file – this is to ensure it is prominently displayed.
-Click [here](https://github.com/mbunda-splunk/SAMPLE-OSS-Repo-Apache2.0-with-HTML-CLA/blob/main/Sample_README.md) for an example.
+Click [here](https://github.com/mbunda-splunk/SAMPLE-OSS-Repo-Apache2.0-with-HTML-CLA/blob/main/Sample_README.md) to see how this is done.

 #### c.
 CODE OF CONDUCT File (Optional)

-The Code of Conduct we use is adapted from the Contributor Covenant, version 2.0, available at https://www.contributor-covenant.org/version/2/0/code_of_conduct.html.
+The Code of Conduct Splunk uses is adapted from the Contributor Covenant, version 2.0, available [here](ttps://www.contributor-covenant.org/version/2/0/code_of_conduct.html).
 We suggest that you include this text in your project to ensure that our engagements with the community remain safe, productive and professional.

 ### d.
 CONTRIBUTING File (Required in order to accept 3P contributions)

-If you anticipate accepting contributions from the open-source community you must include one of these options, see the [CONTRIBUTING File](https://github.com/mbunda-splunk/SAMPLE-OSS-Repo-Apache2.0-with-HTML-CLA/blob/main/CONTRIBUTING_Sample1.md)
+If you anticipate accepting contributions from the open-source community you must include one of these options, see the [CONTRIBUTING File](https://github.com/mbunda-splunk/SAMPLE-OSS-Repo-Apache2.0-with-HTML-CLA/blob/main/CONTRIBUTING_Sample1.md).

+These agreements serve two main functions – first, to ensure that a contributor is legally authorized to make their contribution, and second, that they grant Splunk a license to use and redistribute the underlying IP (copyright or relevant patents).

 #### Two Options: